Letters from Lodi

 Because a rosé is a rosé is a rosé

-The obvious alternative to red wines are rosés, which just may be the most food-versatile wines in the world because of the fact that, like red wines, they are made from black-skinned grapes, but fermented after skins are separated from the juice.
-Thus, rosés are produced more like white wines, and enjoyed chilled like white wines.
+The obvious alternative to red wines is rosés, which just may be the most food-versatile wines in the world because of the fact that, like red wines, they are made from black-skinned grapes, but fermented after skins are separated from the juice.
+Thus, rosés are produced more like white wines and enjoyed chilled like white wines.
 Unlike white wines, however, rosés retain a smidgen of color as well as the flavors of the red wine grapes they are made from.
-Texturally, they are generally less edgy, or acid driven, than white wines, and they have the roundness and fruit profiles similar to red wines, making them fabulous matches for Thanksgiving meals!
+Texturally, they are generally less edgy, or acid-driven, than white wines, and they have roundness and fruit profiles similar to red wines, making them fabulous matches for Thanksgiving meals!

 Lodi excels in rosé production because the region's warm climate and largely sandy soils are ideal for black-skinned grapes, particularly varieties native to the Mediterranean region — and Lodi's climate is squarely "Mediterranean" (meaning, warm, bone-dry summers with cool night temperatures, with all the rain and cold weather relegated to autumns and winters).
 The effect on wines is generally fresh fruit aromas with undertones suggesting mineral or earth-related qualities, and fleshy yet finely delineated flavors couched, as in the best of Lodi rosés, in bone-dry, smoothly textured sensations.